cyl3x/pterodactyl-tiny-images/README.md

 # Pterodactyl Tiny Images

-Pterodactyl base images mostly based on Alpine
+Pterodactyl base images mostly based on Alpine to reduce the image size dramaticly

 Avaiable are:
   - Java 8 & 11